dynatrace-oss/progressiveDelivery-masterclass/walkthrough/keptn.md

 # Add Keptn for deployment observability

-## Annotate Namespace
+## Enable Keptn in Namespace

 > **_NOTE:_** The following configuration has already been deployed to your cluster.

-Keptn uses the annotation `keptn.sh/lifecycle-toolkit: "enabled"` in the Namespace manifest to determine whether to monitor this namespace:
+To enable Keptn, add the `keptn.sh/lifecycle-toolkit: "enabled"` annotation to the `Namespace` manifest:

 ```
 kind: Namespace